 - What resources are out there?

-Two of my earlier resources outside of the AAUW Report were The Thesis Whisperer and This Week in Virology, a research education and a virology blog, respectively.
-Theses blogs helped me discover my unique niche.
-A few days my I sister and I brainstormed some names and Mademoiselle Scientists was born.
+Two of my earlier resources outside of the AAUW Report were The Thesis Whisperer and This Week in Virology, research education, and a virology blog, respectively.
+These blogs helped me discover my unique niche.
+A few days my sister and I brainstormed some names and Mademoiselle Scientist was born.

 If you want to collaborate please fill out my contact page.